florianuphoff/postcss-code-duplication/README.md

 ```

 #### typeThreeDuplication
-A set of individual-property declarations is equivalent with a shorthand-property declaration.
+A set of individual-property declarations is equivalent to a shorthand-property declaration.

 Activate it by passing the option `typeThreeDuplication: true`